Postdoctoral Fellowship at the Society of Fellows

 Society Postdoctoral Fellows

-- participate in the activities of the Society, including presenting their own work
+- participate in the activities of the Society, including presenting their own work and engaging with the work of others

 - teach two courses over the course of the three-year fellowship

-- are in residence for the fall, winter and spring terms
+- are in residence for the fall, winter, and spring terms

 - receive training in teaching via the Dartmouth Center for the Advancement of Learning (DCAL)